Schlüsselstein Castle: Description

 The former castle lay about 200 metres above the valley of the Wiesent on a 150-metre-long, southwest-oriented hill spur, which protrudes from plateau to the east.
 On its south side the spur falls steeply into a small side valley, the north side is protected by a steep descent into the Wiesent valley.
 The tip of the spur drops vertically for a few metres to the top of a steep slope.

 The east side, on the other hand, transitions almost on the level into the plateau, requiring a ditch to be built there.
 This section of dry moat was about 35 metres long and 13.5 metres wide.
 Its outer edge facing the plateau is 1.9 to 2.3 metres above the bottom of the ditch, its inner is considerably higher, about 2.7 to 3.8 metres above the bottom.
-The ditch, for which no spoil heap can be identified, runs in a shallow arc around the outer ward and ends on both sides at the edge of the plateau, the ends being slightly refused.
+The ditch, for which no spoil heap can be identified, runs in a shallow arc around the outer ward and ends on both sides at the edge of the plateau, the ends being slightly refaced.
 In the northern part of the moat a 1.5-metre-long section of dry stone wall has survived.

 The area of the inner ward is approximately rectangular and is 48 metres long.
 The side along the moat is 35 metres long, but the opposite side is only about 28 metres long.
 On its northern side, it drops vertically for a few metres down a face that is rocky in places.
 A section of the old outer wall is still visible at the ditch, rising to a height of 0.6 metres.
 Access to the castle was probably where the trail to the summit of the spur is today; it crosses the outer section of ditch just before its southern end.

 There are no traces of former buildings on the flat terrain of the outer ward.
 A low wall is also recognisable by the inner ditch.

 The inner ward is separated from the outer by a curved transverse moat the ends of which are refused.
 It has a length of about 25 metres and a width of 7 metres and is still 1.7 metres deep.

 The plan of the main castle was in the shape of an elongated triangle with a length of about 50 metres.
 It was 20 metres wide at the base, but only 7 metres wide at the tip.

 Along the whole of the north side, the hillside drops vertically for a few metres; the southern side has a vertical rocky drop only near the tip of the spur.

 The site of the main castle is relatively flat, climbing gently to the highest point.
 There are no signs of any buildings.